edwinm/snippets/README.md

 ```

 By default the page title will be taken from the title element, which often looks like "Page Title - Site Name".
-With meta tage, the page title and site name can be defined seperately:
+With meta tags, the page title and site name can be defined separately:

 ```html
   <meta property="og:title" content="Page Title">